Ukrainian Greek Catholic Church: Position on the 2022 Russian invasion of Ukraine

 During the 2022 Russian invasion of Ukraine, the UGCC has promoted Ukrainian statehood and independence.
 It opened its churches and cathedrals to use as bomb shelters and warehouses.
-It has used its social organisations, such as Caritas, to provide humanitarian assistance.
-Several leading prelates, including Major Archbishop Sviatoslav Shevchuk, denounced the invasion and used their connections to the wider Catholic Church to drum up support and provide information on the situation on the ground.
-Despite a few moments of tension between the leadership of the UGCC and Rome, namely over the inclusion of a Russian woman alongside a Ukrainian during the 2022 Good Friday Via Crucis, and the Pope's words regarding the murder of Darya Dugina, Shevchuk often emphasised Francis' support for Ukraine during the war.
+It has used its social organisations, such as Caritas Ukraine and Caritas-Spes, to provide humanitarian assistance.
+Several leading prelates, including Major Archbishop Sviatoslav Shevchuk, denounced the invasion and used their connections to the wider Catholic Church to gather support and provide information on the situation on the ground.
+Despite a few moments of tension between the leadership of the UGCC and Rome, namely over the inclusion of a Russian woman alongside a Ukrainian during the 2022 Good Friday Via Crucis, and the Pope's words regarding the assassination of Darya Dugina, Shevchuk often emphasised Francis' support for Ukraine during the war.